hmrc/pillar2-service-guide/source/documentation/retrieveORN.html.md

 ## Overview

 An Overseas Return Notification (**ORN**) is an annual notice sent to HMRC by a Multinational Enterprise (**MNE**).
-The ORN contains information on the jurisdiction where the entity’s GloBE Information Return (**GIR**) has been submitted.
+The ORN contains details of the jurisdiction where the group’s GloBE Information Return (**GIR**) has been submitted.

-The *Retrieve Overseas Return Notification* endpoint has an HTTP GET code, so it is used to retrieve the entity’s ORN information submitted for a specific accounting period (both submission and amendments).
-The information returned matches the information submitted - the date and country where the GIR was filed, the entity name and the Tax Identification Number (**TIN**) used for the GIR.
+The *Retrieve Overseas Return Notification* endpoint has an HTTP GET code, so it is used to retrieve the filing member’s ORN information submitted for a specific accounting period (both submission and amendments).
+The information returned matches the information submitted - the ORN submission date, the country code where the GIR was filed, and the name and Tax Identification Number (**TIN**) of the entity which submitted the GIR.

 ## Testing